Home ยป Blog ยป Decorating

 Tip: If you need help making faux floral arrangements in vases, try this tape grid method.

-neutral vases
+budget vases

-Neutral Vases That Don’t Break the Bank
+Vases That Don’t Break the Bank

-It’s helpful to have a wide variety of neutral vases in your stash in different heights and shapes to accommodate different faux flower types so that you can use them in any room alongside any other decor.
+It’s helpful to have a wide variety of vases in your stash in different heights and shapes to accommodate different faux flower types so that you can use them in any room alongside any other decor.
 These are my absolute favorite transitional vases to keep in my capsule.

 Or if you love shopping secondhand, I find vases at thrift stores all the time.
 They’re so easy to change up with spray paint.
 This brass vase below was just a couple dollars at Goodwill, but I decided to leave the patina because I loved the character it added.